ColeHannum/MLB-Draft-EDA/README.md

 + Matplotlib
 + Seaborn
 + re
-+ plotly express
++ Plotly express
-+ plotly graph objects
++ Plotly graph objects
-+ geopandas
++ Geopandas

 ## Project Description
 + The dataset was found on Kaggle and was first acquired using the PyBaseball repository in Python.